hp-gong/angularjs-php-launch-application/README.md

 ** Apparently there is some issue uploading the files. **

-** I put the files in the launch.zip and you can extract the files and follow the instructions**
+** I put all the files in the launch.zip and you can extract the files **

+** The img preview folder contain images of the front end & admin section. **

 == Description ==